-Facts related to anti-doping rule violations may be established by any reliable means, including admissions.12 The following rules of proof shall be applicable in doping cases:
+Facts related to anti-doping rule violations may be established by any reliable means, including admissions.
+12 The following rules of proof shall be applicable in doping cases:

-- 3.2.1 Analytical methods or Decision Limits approved by WADA after consultation within the relevant scientific community or which have been the subject of peer review are presumed to be scientifically valid.
+3.2.1 Analytical methods or Decision Limits approved by WADA after consultation within the relevant scientific community or which have been the subject of peer review are presumed to be scientifically valid.
 Any Athlete or other Person seeking to challenge whether the conditions for such presumption have been met or to rebut this presumption of scientific validity shall, as a condition precedent to any such challenge, first notify WADA of the challenge and the basis of the challenge.
 The initial hearing body, appellate body or CAS, on its own initiative, may also inform WADA of any such challenge.
 Within ten (10) days of WADA's receipt of such notice and the case file related to such challenge, WADA shall also have the right to intervene as a party, appear as amicus curiae or otherwise provide evidence in such proceeding.
-In cases before CAS, at WADA's request, the CAS panel shall appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge.13 - 10 [Comment to Article 2.11.2: This Article is intended to protect Persons who make good faith reports, and does not protect Persons who knowingly make false reports.]
+In cases before CAS, at WADA's request, the CAS panel shall appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge.13

-[Comment to Article 2.11.2: Retaliation would include, for example, actions that threaten the physical or mental well-being or economic interests of the reporting Persons, their families or associates.
-Retaliation would not include an Anti-Doping Organization asserting in good faith an anti-doping rule violation against the reporting Person.
+[Comment to Article 2.11.2: Retallation would include, for example, actions that threaten the physical or mental well-being or economic interests of the reporting Persons, their families or associates.
+Retallation would not include an Anti-Doping Organization asserting in good faith an anti-doping rule violation against the reporting Person.
 For purposes of Article 2.11, a report is not made in good faith where the Person making the report knows the report to be false.]